Tamna: Historical and archaeological records

-Archaeological evidence indicates that the people of Tamna were engaging in active trade with Han China and Yayoi Japan, South-east-Asian nations, with the Tamil Chola dynasty, as well as rest of Korea, by the 1st century AD.
-The first historical reference to the kingdom may come in the 3rd century AD, in the chronicle of the Chinese Three Kingdoms period called the Sanguozhi.
+Archaeological evidence indicates that the people of Tamna were engaging in active trade with Han dynasty of China, Yayoi period of Japan, as well as Samhan period of Korea by the 1st century CE.
+The first historical reference to the kingdom may come in the 3rd century CE, in the chronicle of the Chinese Three Kingdoms period called the Sanguozhi.
 The Sanguozhi reports a strange people living on a large island near Korea, which it calls Juho (州胡, Late Han Chinese tɕu-ga, literally "island barbarians").
 These people, who had a distinctive language and culture, engaged in trade with the Mahan people of the mainland.
 However, the identity of Juho with Tamna has been disputed by authorities such as the North Korean scholar Lee Ch'i-rin (이지린), who claims that Juho was a small island in the Yellow Sea.

 In 476, according to the Samguk Sagi, Tamna entered into a tributary relationship with Baekje, which controlled the southwestern Korean peninsula as Tamna gave military aide with some sort of money, and enjoyed strong ties with Japan.
 It was thus a natural partner for Tamna.
 As Baekje waned, Tamna turned to Silla instead.
 At some point near the end of the Three Kingdoms period, Tamna officially subjugated itself to Silla.
 Silla then conferred on the three princes of Tamna the titles which they would hold for the remainder of the kingdom's history: Seongju (성주, 星主), Wangja (왕자, 王子), and Donae (도내, 都內).
-Some sources indicate that this took place during the reign of King Munmu of Silla in the late 7th century AD.
+Some sources indicate that this took place during the reign of King Munmu of Silla in the late 7th century CE.

 Tamna briefly reclaimed its independence after the fall of Silla in 935.
 However, it was subjugated by the Goryeo dynasty in 938, and officially annexed in 1105.
 However, the kingdom maintained local autonomy until 1404, when Taejong of Joseon placed it under firm central control and brought the Tamna kingdom to an end.
 One interesting event that took place during these later years of Tamna was the Sambyeolcho Rebellion, which came to a bloody end on Jeju Island in 1274.